What is Medicare For All?

 Advantages of Medicare For All Health Care

 - Financial and resource waste in the current system.
-Proponents state that streamlining the payment system would free up healthcare professional time for patient care.
+Proponents state that streamlining the payment system would free up healthcare professionals time for patient care.
 Today administrative costs consume 25% of spending.
 Estimates are given that if administrative costs could be reduced, the system could save more than $150 Billion a year.

 - Insurance companies would be removed from the system.
-Many of those in favor of a single payer system point to insurance companies as the root of our healthcare problem.
+Many of those in favor of a single-payer system point to insurance companies as the root of our healthcare problem.
 They claim insurance companies continue to grow in profitability while stripping coverage and restricting provider networks.

 - Medicare For All will save money while providing coverage for everyone.
-Proponents calculate savings in a single-payer system to nearly $600 Billion per year, primarily through eliminating overhead costs and reducing drug costs.
+Proponents calculate savings in a single-payer system to be nearly $600 Billion per year, primarily through eliminating overhead costs and reducing drug costs.

 - Patients Have Choices.
-In the system patients will be able to choose their doctors and hospitals.
+In the system, patients will be able to choose their doctors and hospitals.
 Doctors can also choose their practice settings without being restricted by networks.